mighty-gerbils/gerbil/doc/guide.md

 It also provides routines for searching and selecting content from SXML trees, as well as XML/HTML output routines.

+Because of the `libxml2` foreign dependency, the `:std/xml` library is not built by default.
+You can build it by editing `std/build-config.ss` to set `(enable libxml #t)` and rerunning the std library build script as described earlier in the guide.

 For example, here is a parse of the bing front page without scripts, style, and CDATA:
 ```